researchspace/researchspace/README.md

 **Source Attachments**

-Sourcemaps are being attached (`webpack://./src`) i.e. you can debug in the Typescript code instead of in the compile JS code.
+Sourcemaps are being attached (`webpack://./src`) i.e. you can debug in the Typescript code instead of the compiled JS code.

 ### Backend Logging
-The platform's backend is using log4j2 (and respective adapters) for logging and comes with four pre-configured log profiles.
+The platform's backend is using log4j2 (and respective adapters) for logging.
+It is setup with four pre-configured log profiles.
-The default profile is "debug", however, the profile can easily be switched by supplying the `build.sh -Dlog={log4j2-debug,log4j2-trace,log4j2-trace2,log4j2}` environment variable to the sbt console.
-The `log4j2-trace` and `log4j2-trace2` profile produce a lot of log messages, however, can particularly be useful when one needs to trace, for example, request headers or queries without goint to debug low level APIs.
+The default profile is "debug", however, the profile can easily be switched by supplying the `build.sh -Dlog={log4j2-debug,log4j2-trace,log4j2-trace2,log4j2}` environment variable in the sbt console.
+The `log4j2-trace` and `log4j2-trace2` profile produce a lot of log messages, however, they can be particularly useful when one needs to trace, for example, request headers or queries without goint to debug low level APIs.

-**Please note:** If an old `log4j2.xml` file is still present in the compilation `/target/webapp/WEB-INF` folder, it will always be be preceded over the file set via the `-Dlog` env variable.
+**Please note:** If an old `log4j2.xml` file is still present in the compilation `/target/webapp/WEB-INF` folder, it will always be preceded over the file set via the `-Dlog` env variable.
 Execute `clean` and `clean-files` in the sbt console to clean the target folder.

-## Buildng WAR artefact
+## Building WAR artefact
+> :warning: **WARNING**: There is a bug in SBT 1.* that prevents automatic assets cleanup (https://github.com/sbt/sbt/pull/4999), so you need to manually remove `project/webpack/assets` folder before building the WAR artefact.

-To build ResearchSpace WAR artefact that can be deployed into Java Servlet Container (like jetty), exacute the following command, replace `VERSION_NUMBER` with some valid [semantic versioning](https://semver.org/) number.
+To build ResearchSpace WAR artefact that can be deployed into Java Servlet Container (like jetty), execute the following command, replace `VERSION_NUMBER` with some valid [semantic versioning](https://semver.org/) number.

+`rm -rf project/webpack/assets`

-`sh ./build.sh -DplatformVersion=VERSION_NUMBER -Dbuildjson=researchspace/researchspace-root-build.json -DbuildEnv=prod cleanFiles package`
+`sh ./build.sh -DplatformVersion=VERSION_NUMBER -Dbuildjson=researchspace/researchspace-root-build.json -DbuildEnv=prod clean package`

 When the packaging process is complete you will find the .war file in `/target/platform-VERSION_NUMBER.war`.